 - Bachelor of Design

-- Bachelor of Fine Arts in Digital Filmmaking
+- Bachelor of Fine Arts in Filmmaking

 - Bachelor of Arts in Mass Communication